Ottodix/Eole-foobar-theme/README.md

 If you've got some knowledge in Javascript, feel free to suggest code performance improvements, report bugs, or submit fixes.
 Just open an issue ticket, share the code, or create a pull request.

-If you'd like to support the project, you can also make a small donation [on buymeacoffee.com](https://www.buymeacoffee.com/Ottodix) or [through paypal](https://www.paypal.com/donate/?hosted_button_id=LTKPAX95YF2X2).

 ## Preview

 ![alt text](https://raw.githubusercontent.com/Ottodix/Eole-foobar-theme/master/preview.png)